this dead forum gets a nod

 bread and home

-July 21, 2009 by Derrick
+July 21, 2009

 It’s a rainy day.
 I’m drinking coffee and reading about yeast.
 I cannot tell you how many rainy days on the road I wished I had some shelter equipped with a coffee pot to while away the day in.
 Posdnous hangs luxuriously off the sides of my lap and I remember when I first brought him home, a kitten, and he sat upright in the palm of my hand.
 Yesterday I seasoned the cast iron skillet my grandmother gave me.
 It was beautiful, scoured free of rust, black, smooth and gleaming in its new coat of baked-in grease when I pulled it out to make my breakfast this morning.
 Eggs and fresh vegetables are the predominant occupants of my refrigerator, and it’s a real pleasure to have them ready at my beck and call.